akashpetkar123/Volpay/README.md

 Interfaces calls are AccountLookup, CustomerEnquiry, CPD(Credit Party Derivation), DPD(Debit Party Derivation), FeeandCharge, FXCheck, AccountPostings etc.

 As I was working on the project CBD, so some functionalities I have developed for this.
+Attached is the screenshot for understanding the architecture which i have worked for CBD which is live now.